Aperture Venture Partners

 Series A in 2019

-Verix Health is developing a suite of actively steerable surgical devices enabling minimally invasive diagnosis and treatment of lesions in difficult-to-access anatomies.
-The company was founded by Professor Mark Yim, PhD and PCI Ventures at the University of Pennsylvania and incubated at the Pennovation Center in Philadelphia.
+Verix Health is focused on creating a range of steerable surgical devices designed for minimally invasive diagnosis and treatment of hard-to-reach lesions in the human body.
+Founded by Professor Mark Yim and PCI Ventures at the University of Pennsylvania, the company is incubated at the Pennovation Center in Philadelphia.
+Its innovative products aim to provide access and control for accurately targeting cancer in challenging anatomical locations, thereby allowing patients to receive effective treatments for tumors that are difficult to access through traditional surgical methods.

 Bardy Diagnostics